Election reveals deeper divides between red and blue America

 Galston said Trump has benefited from his and his administration’s “relentless focus” throughout his four years in office on appealing to rural and exurban voters “and making it clear that the president understands their interests to be divided from the interests of other parts of the country.
 There was not a day of unifying rhetoric in the past four years.
 And Biden was unable to overcome that.”

-Democratic pollster Cornell Belcher attributed the divide to more sinister forces.
+Democratic pollster Cornell Belcher attributed the divide to more-sinister forces.

 “Let’s stop pretending that it’s ‘economic anxiety,’ ” Belcher said.
 “That ugliness is about tribalism. . . .
 Many of the most hotly contested states are ground zero of the [demographic] changes happening in America: Florida, Georgia, North Carolina, Texas, Arizona, Nevada, Pennsylvania, Michigan.
 Where this battle is hottest is where diversity is greatest.”